-The best influencer marketing campaigns leverage a creator’s unique point of view, audience, and style to do something a brand can’t do on its own.
+The best influencer marketing strategies give a clear path to leveraging a creator’s unique point of view, audience, and style to do something a brand can’t do on its own.

-- Ask for exclusivity.
 Negotiate contracts so that an influencer can’t work with a competitor right after working with you.
 Periods of 6 months to a year are the most common.